 I. Video Hearings.

 The Commission may, sua sponte or on a motion made by a party, order the holding of a hearing utilizing video conferencing equipment and facilities available to the Commission under such terms and conditions as the Commission may provide.
+To protect the integrity of the virtual proceeding, the Commission has the discretion to enter other orders or impose additional requirements to promote the safety of participants or to promote efficiency.

 COMMENTS: Subsection C.1 provides a system of organization of exhibits presented to the Commission for its consideration in resolving issues.
 Bates stamping is encouraged.
 Although the rule requires service of the exhibits 10 days before the hearing, the Commission would encourage the parties to make every effort for each party to receive the exhibits 10 days before the hearing.